All Episodes

 And I'm just like, you know.

-But the but like uh yeah, the only thing we can really nail down is stuff like that, the reaction to it.
+But the, but like, yeah, the only thing we can really nail down is stuff like that, the reaction to it.

-Cause sadly, whether or not it was all fake and whether or not like, you know, Charlie Charlie Kirk was actually a balloon person, like filled with uh filled with like freaking jelly or whatever stupid shit people want to try to make up next week, freaking like or like or like whatever like what we really do know is that a whole lot of people think that you should die if you have certain ideas they don't like, and it is cr it's scary.
+Because sadly, whether or not it was all fake and whether or not like, you know, Charlie, Charlie Kirk was actually a balloon person, like filled with filled with like freaking jelly or whatever stupid shit people want to try to make up next week, freaking like, or like, or like whatever.

-Did is it did they end the program because they were just like, you know, we're going to start a new program where you just apply it to everybody and see who it sticks on.
+It makes me think to myself, like, when you talk about MK Ultra and them announcing that they ended the program, is it, did they end the program because they were just like, you know, we're going to start a new program or you just apply it to everybody and see who it sticks on.

 But they didn't end it.